Randy Arozarena Player Props: Rays vs. Red Sox

 Randy Arozarena At The Plate

-- He ranks 12th in batting average, 17th in on base percentage, and 23rd in slugging among the qualified hitters in MLB play.
+- Among the qualified hitters in MLB action, his batting average ranks 14th, his on-base percentage ranks 20th, and he is 30th in the league in slugging.

-- Arozarena is batting .429 with one homer during his last outings and is riding a nine-game hitting streak.
+- Arozarena enters this game on a 10-game hitting streak.
+In his last outings, he's hitting .381 with one homer.

-- Arozarena has gotten a hit in all nine games this season, with more than one hit four times (44.4%).
+- Arozarena has gotten a hit in all 10 games this year, with more than one hit four times (40.0%).

-- He has homered in two of nine games played this season, and in 4.9% of his plate appearances.
+- In 10 games played this season, he has hit a homer in two of them.

-- In seven games this year (77.8%), Arozarena has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (70.0%), Arozarena has picked up an RBI, including two games with multiple runs batted in.

-- In seven games this season (77.8%), he has scored, including multiple runs twice.
+- In seven games this year (70.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.